 Instructions

-- Stir until combined.
-Once combined, remove and let cool.
+- Stir until smooth and combined.
+Once combined, remove and let cool for approx. 2 minutes.

-- Add eggs into the mixture one by one and stir vigorously until combined.
-Add flour and beat with a wooden spoon until "heavy".
+- Add 2 eggs one by one and stir vigorously until combined.
+Add 120 g (4 ¼ oz) all-purpose flour and ¼ tsp salt and mix with a wooden spoon until thick and "heavy" (you should be able to feel this against your spoon).
+Be careful not to overmix.

-- Pour mixture into a well-greased tin.
+- Pour mixture into a well-greased baking dish.
 Top with the remaining Easter eggs.

 Leave a Reply